Alejandro Caeg, PLDT: Serving Filipino customers home and abroad

 How can an incumbent retain a dominant position in the domestic market while serving its huge population based abroad?
 Alex Hawkes talks to PLDT’s first vice president and head of carrier business Alejandro Caeg about the company’s multifaceted approach.

+While deregulation has helped make the telecoms market the highly competitive, progressive minded industry it is today, it has also led to the decline in fortunes of many incumbents worldwide.
+In the UK, for instance, the former incumbent BT Group has seen its market share dwindle and has increasingly looked abroad for its future growth.
 In the Philippines, however, PLDT used the liberalisation of the telecoms market, which occurred in the country during the early 1990s, as an opportunity to restructure and ultimately reinvent itself.

 “There was a transformation happening inside PLDT at that time,” says Alejandro Caeg, first vice president and head of carrier business at PLDT.